 The problem with Airbnb, the San Francisco business started in 2008, is that costs have risen quickly to outpace hotel prices.
 These days so many travelers depend so much on Airbnb for vacation rentals that they’ve forgotten what a hotel costs (hint: often less than an Airbnb these days).
 They keep paying higher prices for someone’s spare room – or at least that’s how it used to be.
 Airbnb has moved on from the sharing economy model.

 Airbnb rental prices are no longer a selling point.
-Add in the cleaning fee, service fee, booking fee, and other miscellaneous (hidden) costs and your bargain Airbnb price can easily be more than a good hotel, especially for short-term rentals.
+Add in the cleaning fee, service fee, booking fee, and other miscellaneous (hidden) costs and your bargain Airbnb price can easily be more than a good hotel, especially for short-term vacation rentals.
 Even the novelty of renting an apartment has worn off.
 In fact, Millenials prefer hotels to Airbnb.

 News of customers’ bad experiences on Airbnb seems to surface every now and again.
 Viral blog posts about hosts spying on customers, problems with refunds, and apartments that are misrepresented or don’t even exist only harm the tech company’s profile even further.
 This leaves the door open for Airbnb competitors, some of whom are well worth taking a look at for your next trip.